 - March 2015 – interview on National Radio – Growing and cooking beetroot – listen HERE

-- February 2014 – Presented a cooking segment on the TV series Whanau Living – watch it HERE
+- February 2014 – Cooking segment on Whanau Living – watch it HERE

-- Finalist: Best Website/ Blog 2013 Culinary Quill Awards – NZ Guild of Food Writers (current member)
+- Finalist: Best Recipe Website 2013 Culinary Quill Awards – NZ Guild of Food Writers (current member)